-In practice, due to limited communication and computing capabilities, one usually can not engage all the available clients in FL training to fully utilize all the local data.
-Therefore, most FL methods only randomly select a subset of the available clients to participate in the training in each communication round.
-However, in practice, the data held by different clients are often typically non-IID (independent and identically distributed) due to various user preferences and usage patterns.
-This leads to a serious problem that the random client selection strategy often fails to learn a global model that can generalize well for most of the participating clients under non-IID settings.
-This has been identified by many recent studies ~\cite{goetz2019active,Cho2020ClientSI,Nishio2019ClientSF,yang2020federated}.
-Several heuristic client selection mechanisms have been proposed to tackle this challenge.
+Several heuristic client selection mechanisms have been proposed to tackle the non-IID challenge.
 For example, in the method of ~\cite{goetz2019active}, the clients with larger local loss will have a higher probability to be selected to participate in the training.
 Power-of-Choice~\cite{Cho2020ClientSI} selects several clients with the largest loss from a randomly sampled subset of all the available clients.
-However, selecting the clients with the larger local loss may not guarantee that the final model can have a smaller global loss.
-Another limitation of previous research on client selection is the comparison between their strategy and the ideal settings, where all the available clients participate in the training, is ignored.
-In general, existing works not only miss an important criterion that can measure the performance of their methods, but also fail to investigate the essential reason why random client selection can lead to performance degradation on non-IID data compared with fully engaging all the available clients.
+However, selecting clients with a larger local loss may not guarantee that the final model can have a smaller global loss.
+Another limitation of previous research on client selection is the missing comparison between their strategy and the ideal case, where all the available clients participate in the training.
+In general, existing works not only miss a vital criterion that can measure the performance of their methods, but also fail to investigate the essential reason why random client selection can lead to performance degradation on non-IID data compared with fully engaging all the available clients.

-In this paper, we demonstrate our key observation for the essential reason why random client selection results in performance degradation on non-IID data, which is the \textit{class-imbalance} of the grouped dataset from randomly selected clients.
-Based on our observation, we design an efficient heterogeneity-aware client sampling mechanism, \textit{i.e.}, Federated Class-Balanced Sampling (Fed-CBS), which effectively reduces the class-imbalance in FL.
-Fed-CBS is orthogonal to numerous existing techniques to improve the performance of FL~\cite{li2018federated,wang2020addressing,karimireddy2019scaffold,chen2020fedmax,2020arXiv200300295R} on non-IID data, meaning Fed-CBS can be integrated with these methods to further improve their performance.
-Our major contributions are summarized as follows: